 Corrosive wear is a material degradation process due to the combined effect of corrosion and wear.
-It is defined as the wear process in which sliding takes place in a corrosive environment.
-In the absence of sliding, the products of the corrosion (e.g.,, oxides) would form a film typically less than a micrometer thick on the surfaces, which would tend to slow down or even eliminate the corrosion, but the sliding action wears the film away, so that further corrosion can continue.
-Oxidation wear is one of the most common forms of corrosive wear, because an oxygen-rich environment is a typical environment in which this wear process occurs.
+It is the wear process in which sliding occurs in a corrosive environment.
+In the absence of sliding, the products of the corrosion (e.g., oxides) would form a film typically less than a micrometer thick on the surfaces, which would tend to slow down or even eliminate the corrosion, but the sliding action wears the film away so that further corrosion can continue.
+Oxidation wear is one of the most common forms of corrosive wear because an oxygen-rich environment is a typical environment in which this wear process occurs.
 Corrosive wear requires both corrosion and rubbing.
-Chemical corrosion occurs in a highly corrosive environment and in high temperature and high humidity environments.
+Chemical corrosion occurs in highly corrosive environments and high temperature and high humidity environments.

 Erosion – Corrosion